Tax expenditure: Size of expenditures

-The CBO projected that the top 10 largest tax expenditures would average 6.2% of GDP each year on average over the 2016-2026 period.
+The CBO projected that the top 10 largest tax expenditures would average 6.2% of GDP each year on average over the 2016–2026 period.
 For scale, federal tax receipts averaged around 18% GDP from 1970 to 2016.
 The CBO analysis does not account for behavioral changes that might occur if the tax policies were changed, so the actual revenue impact could differ from the amounts indicated.

 Distribution of benefits

 Existing tax expenditures disproportionally benefit those with high incomes.
 While certain tax programs like the earned income tax credit are targeted to people with lower incomes, according to the Center on Budget and Policy Priorities (CBPP) in 2013 the top 1% of U.S. households by income received approximately 17% of all tax expenditure spending and the top 20% received 51%.

 Similarly, in 2016 the Congressional Budget Office (CBO) reported that:

 Tax expenditures are distributed unevenly across the income scale.
 When measured in dollars, much more of the tax expenditures go to higher-income households than to lower-income households.
 As a percentage of people’s income, tax expenditures are greater for the highest-income and lowest-income households than for households in the middle of the income distribution.

-The top 20% pay 84% of the federal income taxes (not including payroll taxes).